civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 17

-If arbitration has been chosen under subsection 104(1) of the `**Federal** Public **Sector** Labour Relations Act` as, or is, by reason of subsection 104(2) **or section 238.18** of that Act, the process for the resolution of disputes, questions concerning the provision of equitable compensation to employees may be the subject of a request for arbitration under subsection 136(1) of that Act.
+If arbitration has been chosen under subsection 104(1) of the `Federal Public Sector Labour Relations Act` as, or is, by reason of subsection 104(2) or section 238.18 of that Act, the process for the resolution of dis­putes, questions concerning the provision of equitable compensation to employees may be the subject of a request for arbitration under subsection 136(1) of that Act.

 ### Section 55